 This is a time of change and evolution in the regulatory system at the federal, state and local levels.
 The Food Safety Modernization Act (FSMA) was passed in 2011 and is in the rulemaking process.
 This law aims to bring Good Agricultural Practices (GAP) and food safety protections to large and midsize farms but has created uncertainty and debate across the country, especially among sustainable agriculture farmers and smaller family farms.
-[See sidebar on FSMA, page 8.]
+[See page 9.]

 Minnesota's Department of Agriculture (MDA) and Department of Health (MDH) have undertaken the first full-scale rewriting of Minnesota's Food Code since 1998.
 It is a large multi-year project with opportunities for public comment throughout.
-The "Food Codes in MN" document lists Minnesota Rules governing food safety in various settings.
+The Minnesota Food Code document (www.health. state.mn.us/divs/eh/food/code/) lists Minnesota Rules governing food safety in various settings.
 Minnesota Statutes also contain references to food safety.
 The rapid growth and changing nature of farmers' markets and food businesses in the state is bringing new questions to the fore.
 It is also creating much debate at the local level as citizens encounter laws and ordinances that don't appear relevant, at appropriate scale or scientifically based for newer business practices and contemporary tastes.